tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/validation-falsification.md

 ## Introduction

-The main advantage of regression discontinuity (RD) designs is that the treatment assignment rule is known and based on observable features.
-However, this is not enough to guarantee that the needed assumptions to recover the RD effect are met.
+The Regression Discontuinity Design (RDD) assumes **no precise manipulation** at the cutoff.

+Precise manipulation happens if subjects know the cutoff and manipulate accordingly whether they end up below or above the cutoff, which determines whether they belong to the treatment or control group.
+As a result, treatment assignment is not as good as random anymore at the cutoff value of the running variable.
+An example of precise manipulation would be if in a targeted aid program for lower-income groups, some subject position themselves just below the cutoff of income level to qualify for this aid.

-If units know the cutoff, they can actively change the value of their score when they barely miss the treatment, which can threat the validity of the RD design.
-For this, there are validation methods based on various empirical implications of the unobservable RD assumptions that are expected to hold in most cases.
-We discuss them next, both from the stand point of continuity-based approach and local randomization approach.
+In this building block we discuss validation methods, based on various empirical implications of the unobservable RD assumptions that are expected to hold in most cases.

+These methods are explored within both the standard [continuity-based approach](/continuity/approach) and the extended [local randomization approach](/local/randomization).

 ### Predetermined Covariates and Placebo Outcomes

 The first and most important falsification test is examining if near the cutoff the treated units are similar to the control units, in terms of observable characteristics.
-The units with scores just above and below the cutoff should be similar in the variables that couldn't have been affected by the treatment.
-These variables are:
+The units with scores just above and below the cutoff should be similar in the variables that could not have been affected by the treatment.
+These variables include are:
 - **predetermined covariates**: variables that are determined before the treatment is assigned
 - **placebo outcomes**: variables that are determined after the treatment is assigned and that couldn't have been affected by the treatment